COPtoLON/KB/Career/Resume.md

 - **Enhanced business intelligence** by incorporating Python-driven data manipulation and visualization in Power BI dashboards, improving executive-level decision-making.
 - **Augmented efficiency** through a suite of VBA macros and Excel add-ins, reducing manual efforts and elevating overall productivity.

+Note: Quit all my other jobs to work my dream job, working as a combination data analyst, software developer, quantitative analyst etc. with LD Pensions.
+Official title was data analyst, as the title of quantitative developer isn't often seen in Denmark.

 ### DATA QUALITY ANALYST
 **January 2023 – August 2023**\
 Lån&Spar, Copenhagen, Denmark